-The gallery has been updated with screencaps of Sarah in episodes 3.01-3.06 of Letterkenny.
-Enjoy the new additions!
+The gallery has been updated with screencaps of Sarah in episodes 3.04 & 3.05 of True Detective.
+Enjoy!

 Since breaking out as the unofficial muse of Canadian auteur David Cronenberg, Sarah Gadon has done a little bit of everything — multiple Canadian indies, a Spiderman movie, and last year’s critically acclaimed Alias Gracemini series, which nabbed her a Canadian Screen Award for best performance.
 Up next, the Toronto-born 31-year-old will appear in the new season of True Detective (beginning January 13), playing a true crime reporter opposite Mahershala Ali.
 It’s yet another interesting career move from an actor who isn’t up for the typical “pretty girl” roles.
 In advance of the show’s premiere, Gadon spoke with Refinery29 about how True Detective changed TV, her wack New Year’s Eve wellness ritual, and why even celebrities suffer from Insta-envy.